cape-io/redux-history-sync/README.md

 Essentially, this module syncs **browser** history locations with a [Redux](https://github.com/rackt/redux) store.
 If you are looking to read and write changes to the address bar via Redux this might be for you.

 This module is intended to be the **only** module in your app that manages or touches window.history.
-If you want integration with `react-router` or `history` look at `react-router-redux`.
+If you want integration with `react-router` or `history` look elsewhere.

-**NOTE:** Documentation here is light.
-You might want to check out https://github.com/faceyspacey/redux-first-router instead?

 ## Install